measurement-kit/measurement-kit/doc/api/ooni/tcp_connect.md

 # DESCRIPTION

 The `TcpConnect` class allows to run OONI tcp-connect test.
+In addition to `OoniTest`, this class honours the following options:

+- *"port"* (int): port to connect to.

+Also, this test requires an input file.

 # EXAMPLE